Chasteberry use while Breastfeeding

 Summary of Use during Lactation

-No data exist on the safety and efficacy of chasteberry in nursing mothers or infants.
 In general, chasteberry is well tolerated.
 The most frequent adverse events are nausea, headache, gastrointestinal disturbances, menstrual disorders, acne, pruritus, and erythematous rash; however, all are mild and reversible.
-Because of the lack of safety data and the possibility of lactation suppression, chasteberry should be avoided during lactation.
+Among 352 nursing mothers given chasteberry tincture, 15 cases of pruritus, exanthema, urticaria, and some cases of early menstrual period occurred.
+Because of concerning safety data and possible lactation suppression, chasteberry should be avoided during lactation.

 Infant Levels.
 Relevant published information was not found as of the revision date.